pfptcommunity/sma2ldif/README.md

 ### Installing the Package

-You can install the tool using the following command directly from Github.
+You can install the tool using the following command directly from GitHub.

 ```
 pip install git+https://github.com/pfptcommunity/sma2ldif.git